checkCircle

 Can you evade crypto taxes in Canada?

 There is no legal way to evade paying taxes on cryptocurrency in Canada.
-Tax fraud is a serious crime that carries the penalty of up to 200% of taxes evaded as well as potential jail time.
+Tax fraud is a serious crime that carries the risk of heavy fines and, in some cases, prison time.

 What should I do if I haven’t reported crypto taxes in previous years?